psas/GeigerLog/README.md

 uniq -c radlog-4.dat will produce a list of occurances of each second.
 The first column is the count and the second column is the timestamp in seconds.

+To install the init.d startup script make a symlink from /etc/init.d/geiger to init.d-geiger.